-- The Chief Constable of the relevant area. - One or more persons who appear to us to represent the interests of persons carrying on gambling businesses in the authority's area. - One or more persons who appear to us to represent the interests of persons who are likely to be affected by the exercise of the authority's functions under the Act.
+The Chief Constable of the relevant area.

+- One or more persons who appear to the Board to represent the interests of persons carrying on gambling businesses in the Board's area. - One or more persons who appear to the Board to represent the interests of persons who are likely to be affected by the exercise of the Board's functions under the Act.